 May cause indigestion, headaches, hair loss and occasional bouts of Tourette’s Syndrome.

 Now I don’t think it’s time to go full on Gordon Ramsay or anything just yet.
 There’s a lotta baseball left.
 Plenty of time for the Cubs to whip up a batch of wins and make it to the playoffs.
-But they better turn the heat up pretty soon if they wanna order any champagne with their season.
+But they better turn the heat up pretty soon if they wanna pair any champagne with their season.

 Hittin’ a Major League worst .171, it’s no wonder there’s a cast on Schwarber’s bat.